agiacalone/cecs-327-su22-01-syllabus-10216/README.md

 * Homework and lab assignments are due on the date and time indicated on [Github Classroom](http://classroom.github.com)
 * Homework may include writing code, doing research, essay writing, debugging programs, and other disciplines.
-* Lab assignments will be coding exercises designed to practice the concepts discussed in lecture.
+* Lab assignments will be coding projects designed to practice the concepts discussed in lecture.
-* You are welcome to work on homework and lab assignments at home, but assistance will only be provided during lab time and office hours.
+* You are welcome to work on homework and lab assignments at home, but assistance will only be provided during classtime or office hours.
 * Labs will be graded on correct answers to required deliverables and/or the completeness of the assignment.
 Incomplete assignments may receive partial or no credit at the discretion of the instructor.
 * Students will be expected to read selections from the textbook for every lecture session.
 These readings should be done before class so that we can have a discussion on the topics during the lecture.
-* During exams, there will be *no bathroom breaks*.
+* During in-class exams or quizzes, there will be *no bathroom breaks*.
 Please be sure to use the restroom prior to the start of the exam.
 If a student leaves the classroom before the exam has been concluded, that student forfeits the completion of the rest of their exam.
 * All source code submitted must be adequately commented in order to receive credit.
-Source code which is not commented with the student's *own* comments *will not receive any credit*. **NO EXCEPTIONS**
+Source code which is not commented with the student's own comments *will not receive any credit*.

 **Late assignments** will, at a minimum, be subject to a 10% reduction in grade *per day* that the assignment is late.
 I do not accept homework submissions via email, fax, or any other means than the deliverable requirements listed on the assignment specification.